 It’s important to remember the space that this job exists in.
 Just as artificial intelligence is rapidly evolving and expanding, so too are the job descriptions of the people who work with this technology.

-Consider all of the advancements made in AI within just the decade: Amazon released its now-ubiquitous virtual home smart device Alexa; Google made the first self-driving car to pass a state driver’s test; Hanson Robotics created the first robot capable of facial recognition, verbal communication and facial expression; and Open AI released a natural language processing model called GPT-3, one of the closest things we have to artificial general intelligence.
+Consider all of the advancements made in AI within just the decade: virtual home smart devices, self-driving cars, facial recognition robots, ChatGPT, the list goes on.
 In just a few short years, artificial intelligence has revolutionized everything from healthcare to manufacturing to manufacturing to art.

 “I definitely don’t think it’ll look the same, because it didn’t look the same five years ago.”